by Luis Daniel Fernádez | Nov 25, 2024 | Medical equipment

 AI began to be developed in the 1990s with the aim of creating a computer system that would process data in a similar way to the human brain.
 One of the branches of artificial intelligence that is most useful in the healthcare sector is the automatic learning.
 This system has the ability for machines to use the algorithms and learn from the dataThis improves decision making with the processed information.

 In turn, it has also been a determining factor in the progress of telemedicine and in the development of personalized medical treatments.
-In the following article, we address the main applications of AI in medicine and how they are helping to create a more complete, agile and effective healthcare system.
+In the following article, we address the key applications of the AI in medicine and how they are helping to create a more complete, agile and effective healthcare system.

 AI applications in medicine